 Can't make it to the Plantation?
 We might be able to come to you!
 In the past we have done outreaches for schools, libraries, festivals, and other big and small events.
 Below is just a sampling of what we can take on the road.

 Traveling Workshops bring a variety of hands on activities to your location.
 These programs will appeal to all ages, especially those interested in Pennsylvania's colonial history.
-Traveling Workshops last for 45 minutes and can accommodate groups of up to 30.
-If the group consists of individuals under the age of 18, at least one adult must be present for the duration of the program.
+Traveling Workshops last for 45-60 minutes and can accommodate groups of up to 30.
+If the group consists of individuals under the age of 18, at least one responsible adult must be present for the duration of the program.

 Colonial Clothing - a variety of artifacts and clothing pieces complement an interactive discussion and demonstration of 18th century clothing.
 Clothing styles of men, women, and children are all discussed.
+For an additional fee, this program may be enhanced with a take home, such as decorating a hat.
+Please inquire for details.

 Candle Dipping - In this very popular activity, participants will learn about the sources of light available to early colonists, and how settlers worked with available natural resources (beeswax, tallow) to create their own light.
 Participants will be given the opportunity to dip their own candles (using paraffin), which they can take home at the end of the program.
 This program requires a safe place to have an open fire and is restricted to ages 6 and up.